oneapi-src/level-zero-spec/core/PROG.md

 in an OpenCL command queue can be read by a subsequent Xe command list without any special application action.
 The cost to ensure memory consistency may be implementation dependent.
-The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting an xe command list.
+The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting an
+::xe command list.
 In most cases, command queue sharing may be much more efficient.

 # <a name="ipc">Inter-Process Communication</a>
 The Xe Inter-Process Communication (IPC) APIs allow device memory allocations to be used across processes.